-EDP intends to significantly increase its annual investments, targeting $\notin 2.9$ billion per year in the period 2019-2022, a 60 per cent. increase from the $\notin 1.8$ billion per year announced for the period 2016-2020.
-The faster deployment of renewables capacity will be combined with the sale of majority stakes in selected energy assets (targeted at over $\notin 4$ billion in the period 2019-2022), to promote a less capital intensive growth model.
+EDP intends to significantly increase its annual investments, targeting approximately €2.9 billion per year in capital expenditure in the period 2019-2022, a 60 per cent. increase from the yearly average of €1.8 billion per year in capital expenditure for the period 2016-2020.
+In 2019, EDP's capital expenditure amounted to EUR 2.3 billion.
+The fast deployment of renewables capacity will be combined with the intended sale of majority stakes in selected renewable assets (targeted at over €4 billion in the period 2019-2022), to enable a less capital intensive growth model.

-In line with EDP's objective to reinforce its distinctive "green" positioning and low risk profile, nearly 90 per cent. of capital expenditure is expected to be devoted to regulated and long-term activities with a focus on renewables (approximately 75 per cent. of total investment), networks (approximately 20 per cent. of total investment) and client solutions and energy management (approximately 5 per cent. of total investment).
+In line with EDP's objective to reinforce its distinctive "green" positioning and low risk profile, nearly 90 per cent. of capital expenditure is expected to be allocated to regulated and long-term activities with a focus on renewables (approximately 75 per cent. of total investment) and networks (approximately 20 per cent. of total investment).
 In geographical terms, approximately 40 per cent. of total investment is expected to be deployed in North America, 35 per cent. in Europe and the remaining 25 per cent. in South America.

-EDP was an early mover in renewables energy and has built a strong track record.
-Based on its assessment of wind generation figures published by top wind market operators, EDP stands as one of the largest wind power operators worldwide with 11.8 GW of wind and solar power capacity installed as of 30 June 2019 (0.4 GW of which constitutes equity consolidated capacity).
-This position is the result, not only from competent execution, but also from EDP's competitive advantage in all the operational variables: availability, costs and load factor.
+EDP was an early mover in renewable energy and has built a strong track record.
+Based on its assessment of wind generation figures published by top wind market operators, EDP stands as one of the largest wind power operators worldwide with 11.4 GW of wind and solar power capacity installed as of 30 June 2020 (0.6 GW of which constitutes equity consolidated capacity).
+This position is the result, of strong execution and excellence in operations, including in relation to asset availability, cost and load factors, among other areas.

-As of the 30 June 2019, EDP has a renewable energy installed capacity of 21.1 GW consisting of 9.3 GW of hydro power (in Iberia and Brazil) and 11.8 GW of wind and solar power (mostly in Europe and the United States).
-In 2018, 66 per cent. of EDP's generated electricity came from renewable sources of energy compared to 20 per cent. in 2005.
+As of 30 June 2020, EDP had a renewable energy installed capacity of 20.8 GW consisting of 9.3 GW of hydro power (in Iberia and Brazil) and 11.4 GW of wind and solar power (mostly in Europe and the United States).
+In 2019, 66 per cent. of EDP's generated electricity came from renewable sources of energy compared to 20 per cent. in 2005.
 EDP expects to add 7.2 GW of renewable capacity in the period 2019-2022, with a focus on wind onshore and solar photovoltaic ("PV").
-As of March 2019, approximately 70 per cent. of the expected capacity additions was already either PPA secured (around 40 per cent.) or under active negotiations (around 30 per cent.).
-By 2022, more than 70 per cent. of EDP's generated electricity is expected to come from renewable assets.
+As of 7 September 2020, approximately 84 per cent. of the expected capacity additions were already secured with PPAs, feed-in tariffs or similar long-term arrangements.

-With regards to EDP's wind offshore portfolio, EDP's strategy has been developing projects in partnerships with other operators in the market, seeking to diversify its risk exposure to this technology.
-As such, in May 2019, EDP announced the creation of a co-controlled 50/50 joint-venture with Engie for fixed and floating offshore wind.
-EDP and Engie were already partners in the development and construction of five wind offshore projects in Europe.
-The new entity will be the exclusive investment vehicle of EDP, through its subsidiary EDP Renováveis, and Engie for offshore wind opportunities worldwide which we expect will become a major global player in the field, bringing together the industrial expertise and development capacity of both companies.
-The joint-venture is expected to be operational by the end of 2019.
+With regards to EDP's wind offshore portfolio, EDP's strategy is to develop projects in partnerships with other operators in the market, seeking to diversify its risk exposure to this technology.
+In January 2020, EDP entered into a fifty-fifty joint venture with Engie, which was subsequently approved by the EC on 26 February 2020, for the development of fixed and floating offshore wind assets.
+The new entity, which combines the offshore assets of EDP and Engie has a capacity of 1.5 GW under construction and 3.7 GW under development.
+The new entity will be the exclusive investment vehicle of EDP, through its subsidiary EDP Renováveis, and Engie for offshore wind opportunities worldwide.
+EDP expects the joint venture will become a major global player in the field, bringing together the industrial expertise and development capacity of both companies.
+The new entity is already established - named Ocean Winds - and the majority of the assets have already been transferred to it.
+EDP expects to transfer the remaining assets, which are Mayflower in the US and Seamade in Belgium, before the end of this year.